 The overarching approach to how the product is priced, value-based, cost-plus, competitive, or freemium.

 A pricing strategy is the reasoning a product uses to decide what to charge: the basis for the number, the logic that defends it, and the experimentsExperimentValidationA test designed to validate a hypothesisView reference → that confirm it.
-Three bases compete for that role, and the gap between the easiest one and the strongest one is where most of the money is lost.
+Three bases compete for that role: cost-plus, value-based, and the measurement methods that test willingness to pay.

 For most of the twentieth century, pricing meant cost-plus: tally the unit cost, add a target margin, print the figure.
 It is simple to defend in an audit and indifferent to whether the customer would have paid double.
 The discipline that displaced it is value-based pricing, set out most fully in Thomas Nagle's *The Strategy and Tactics of Pricing*, first published in 1987 and now in its seventh edition.
 Nagle's argument is that price should track the economic value a buyer perceives, with cost as a floor rather than the anchor.